scala/scala3/docs/docs/reference/metaprogramming/inline.md

    result
 ```

-Note, that the by-value parameter `msg` is evaluated only once, per the usual Scala
+Note that the by-value parameter `msg` is evaluated only once, per the usual Scala
 semantics, by binding the value and reusing the `msg` through the body of
 `factorial`.
 Also, note the special handling of the assignment to the private var
 `indent`.
 It is achieved by generating a setter method `def inline$indent_=` and calling it instead.